 Studying abroad is an adventure that helps build self-confidence, valuable skills, and a global perspective that is a life-changing experience.

-LdM provides students the opportunity to live and learn within a dynamic, international environment in the culturally and historically rich country of Italy at any one of LdM’s three locations: Florence, Rome or Tuscania.
+LdM provides students the opportunity to live and learn within a dynamic, international environment in the culturally and historically rich country of Italy at any one of LdM’s two locations: Florence, or Tuscania.

 - Learning at LdM is an enriching educational experience that introduces students to a global community through the lens of Italian culture.